pmoitaly/BindAPI/README.md

 - Attributes can read indexed properties values (support for write them is wip)

 *Changes:*
 - Attributes was renamed in consistent way.
-See the documentation to get more info.
+See the [release notes](https://github.com/pmoitaly/BindAPI/blob/master/Doc/Version 09 changes.md) for more info.

+---

 ## Roadmap
 - 0.9.0.0 Beta: full support for indexed properties.
 - 0.9.0: complete test case for implemented methods.
 - 0.9.1: More demo covering the full potential of BindAPI.
 - 0.9.2: A message-based system to manage registered objects destruction.
-- 0.9.3: Android demo
+- 0.9.3: First demo for Android.
-- 0.9.4: Code optimization
+- 0.9.4: Code optimization.
+- 0.9.5: Visual tools for monitoring binding status.
+- 0.9.6: Interfaces definition.
+- 0.9.7: ...
-- 0.9.5: ...
+- 0.9.8: ...
-- 0.9.6: ...
+- 0.9.9: ...

+---

 ## To be continued...
 Future releases will include: